laggron42/Laggrons-Dumb-Cogs/docs/tournaments.rst

 *   If a match is launched but attached to a streamer, it will be paused until it is their turn.
 They will then receive the informations set above.

-*   The streamer has access to the channels, so that he can also communicate with the players.
+*   The streamer has access to the channels, so that they can also communicate with the players.

 This was tested with tournaments up to 256 players, and I can personnaly